blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/amogus_lovers-StandaloneAncientScepter/README.md

 * CaptainBustedAirstrike support:
 	* Currently it uses the reduced cooldown from the standard alt airstrike.
 * Further improvements to scepters(?)
-* Fix Void Fiend's Scepter desyncing overrides if the Scepter is lost in corrupt mode
 * Transformation Notification shows before the pickup notification for the subsequent Scepter

 ## For Devs